FranklinChen/validate-xml-rust/README.md

 This was written to be super fast:

-- Massive concurrency, defaulting to validating 200 files at once.
+- Concurrency, using number of cores available.
 - Use of C FFI with `libxml2` library.
 - Downloading of remote XML Schema files only once.
 - Caching of `libxml2` schema data structure for reuse in multiple concurrent parses.

 On my machine, it takes a few seconds to validate a sample set of 20,000 XML files.
 This is hundreds of times faster than the first attempt, which was a shell script that sequentially runs `xmllint` (after first pre-downloading remote XML Schema files and passing the local files to `xmllint` with `--schema`).
-The concurrency is a big win, as is the reuse of the `libxml2` schema data structure across threads and avoiding having to spawn `xmllint` as a heavyweighth process.
+The concurrency is a big win, as is the reuse of the `libxml2` schema data structure across threads and avoiding having to spawn `xmllint` as a heavyweight process.